airbytehq/airbyte/docs/contributing/contributing-to-dataline/developing-locally.md

 This will build all the code and run all the unit tests.

-`./gradle build` creates all the necessary artifacts \(Webapp, Jars and Docker images\) so that you can run dataline locally.
+`./gradle build` creates all the necessary artifacts \(Webapp, Jars and Docker images\) so that you can run Dataline locally.

 ## Run with `docker-compose`